This easy vegan chocolate mug cake is a delicious fudgy chocolate cake ready in 90 seconds using your microwave!

 While it is a convenient method to cook a cake in less than 2 minutes, it allows dry out the ingredients quickly.

-Therefore, a mug cake shouldn’t be baked in advance and eat straight away from the mug to enjoy its best texture.
+Therefore, a mug cake shouldn’t be baked in advance and eaten straight away from the mug to enjoy its best texture.

-However, you can make ahead the mug cake batter, store in the fridge, and microwave just before serving.
+However, you can make the mug cake batter ahead, store it in the fridge, and microwave it just before serving.

 - Vegan ice cream